textpattern/textpattern.github.io/administration/pages-panel.md

 category: Administration
 published: true
 title: Pages panel
-description: The Pages administration panel is where the Page templates used within a Textpattern website are created and edited.
+description: The Pages panel is where the Page templates used within a Textpattern website are created and edited.
 ---

 # Pages panel

-The Pages administration panel contains an edit field, a list of existing [Page templates](https://docs.textpattern.io/themes/page-templates-explained), and a tag builder to help you construct page content.
+The Pages panel contains an edit field, a list of existing [Page templates](https://docs.textpattern.io/themes/page-templates-explained), and a tag builder to help you construct page content.
 It's important to note that, like everything else, the Page templates are stored in the database - there is no physical file on the server that contains this Page template.

 On this page: